 When you hire Browne Law, LLC, you’re getting more than professional representation.
 Whatever your legal needs are to protect the legacy your business is building, Browne Law has got you covered.
 We are committed to excellence, and providing the right level of service for your needs.

-A. Browne Esq. is an intellectual property and business lawyer.
+A. Browne Esq. is an entertainment, intellectual property, and business lawyer.
 Her goal is always to provide the best legal representation for your creative endeavors, both tangible and intangible.
 Always know that the best way to deal with legal issues is to take measures to avoid them.
 Learn how to protect your creative work at a law firm that’s passionate about ensuring that creatives own their stuff

 At Browne Law, we are a new kind of law firm for a changing world.
 We utilize technology together with tiered levels of legal service to provide clients with the right amount of help for them.
 You choose.
 We can walk you through your case from beginning to end or we can provide limited legal analysis.
 Our virtual meeting spaces will save you time and money.
 We offer initial consultations via the web, over the telephone, or in person.
 Your attorney will be available for you in the evening because we understand that life can be challenging and flexibility is important.

 Intellectual property (IP) Law is the area of law that protects the rights of creators and inventors.
 Every business, brand and creative has some form of IP they own.
 Please visit freebies page to download and read our free IP Ebook which can give you a deeper understanding.